 Sibling Triangle: Ryuu likes Chizuru, Chizuru likes Ryuu's elder brother Tooru, who is engaged.

-But also Snow Means Love: a lot of the major Chizu/Ryu scenes occur in the snow; the most blatant examples would be in chapters 23, 27, 62 and 63.
+Snow Means Love - A lot of the major Ryu/Chizu scenes involve snow.
+The most blatant examples would be in chapters 23, 27, 62, 63 and 69.
 Of course, this occurs in most of the chapters involving snow with some pairing or another, given that, well, this is a romantic manga.

 Not to mention that Sawako and Kazehaya spend some time together on her birthdat/New Year's shrine visit and have their First Kiss in the snow.